Viv Groskop: Life and career

 Groskop began her career in journalism at Esquire as an editorial assistant for Rosie Boycott at the age of 22.
 Groskop joined the Daily Express while Boycott was editor, becoming a columnist on the Sunday Express at the age of 25.
 She has been described as one of the most successful freelance journalists in the UK, and has twice been short-listed for the Periodical Publishers Association Columnist of the Year.

 Groskop is a contributing editor at Russian Vogue.
 For the UK press, she has interviewed Russian speakers in their mother tongue – among them Marina Litvinenko, widow of the murdered Alexander Litvinenko and Beslan school hostage crisis survivor Fatima Dzgoeva.
 She has also conducted interviews in French, including one with the surviving daughter of Suite Francaise author Irène Némirovsky.

 Groskop's documentaries for BBC Radio 4 include It's Just a Joke, Comrade on Russian satire, and L'origine de L'Origine du monde on the painting by Gustave Courbet.
 She was a studio guest in the first TV edition of the BBC arts show Front Row.
 She appears occasionally on the Radio 4 programme Saturday Live, Sky News, Radio 4's Today programme, Any Questions, Front Row, and Woman's Hour, and on Nick Ferrari's LBC 97.3 programme.
 She blogged about Downton Abbey and Poldark for The Guardian.

-She is the author of five books.
+She is the author of seven books.
 Her first book, I Laughed, I Cried, is an account of Groskop performing one hundred comedy gigs in one hundred nights.
 It is described as "an experiment in doing what you want, even if it is terrifying, without giving up the day job".
 It was published by Orion on 27 June 2013.
 Her second book, The Anna Karenina Fix, Life Lessons From Russian Literature, was published by Penguin on 5 October 2017.
 Her third book, How to Own the Room, Women and the Art of Brilliant Speaking, was published by Transworld on 1 November 2018.
 She launched a podcast of the same name in October 2018, which was nominated for the Best Business Podcast award at the British Podcast Awards in 2021.
+Her fourth book, Au Revoir, Tristesse: Lessons in Happiness From French Literature was published in 2020.

+Her subsequent books have been Life as you Climb (2021), about ambitious women striving for success while helping others on the way; Happy High Status (2023), on feeling confident without pretending to be someone one is not; and One Ukrainian Summer (2024), an account of her time as a student in Russia.

-Groskop was the Artistic Director of the Bath Literature Festival, the first season under her charge being held in February 2014, and the last in 2016 when "the much-loved chief was waved off with a raucous party".
+Groskop was the artistic director of the Bath Literature Festival, the first season under her charge being held in February 2014, and the last in 2016 when "the much-loved chief was waved off with a raucous party".